Estimated reading time: 5 minutes

 3. Focus On the Problem, Not the People

 Virtually every workplace has “difficult” employees.
-Indeed, these may be the individuals often in conflict with co-workers or managers.
-As the conflict resolution facilitator, it’s crucial that you and the parties look beyond difficult or disagreeable personalities and focus on the problem at hand.
+Indeed, these individuals may often conflict with co-workers or managers.
+As the conflict resolution facilitator, you and the parties must look beyond difficult or disagreeable personalities and focus on the problem at hand.

-Do not use accusatory language or engage in personal attacks, and intercede if the parties do so.
+Do not use an accusatory tone, engage in personal attacks, and intercede if the parties do so.
 Let the parties know that you believe they’re motivated by good intentions rather than a desire to get at each other.

 4. Seek Common Ground